 2014.
 Preharvest sprouting occurred in Almira, Anatone, and Fairfield.
 Potential LMA events occurred in Bickleton, Connell, Moses Lake, and Ritzville.

 2015.
 Preharvest sprouting occurred in Pullman.
 It is difficult to determine the cause of low FN at the remaining locations.
 The Phadebas(R) Amylase Test revealed that some samples with FNs below 300 sec did not show alpha-amylase enzyme levels consistent with induction by preharvest sprouting or LMA.
 We speculate that some of the low FN in 2015 may have been due to the fact that kernels were shriveled as a result of heat stress and thus had low starch content.
-Thus, 2015 data must be interpreted with caution as it may not reflect preharvest sprouting or LMA susceptibility.
+Thus, 2015 data must be interpreted with caution.

-This August 2016 Washington State University Extension article, entitled "Managing the Risk of Low Falling Numbers in Wheat", answers frequently asked questions about falling numbers in wheat production.
+A summary of current research by Washington State University and USDA-ARS on the topic of late-maturity alpha-amylase (LMA) and falling numbers appears in the November 2017 Wheat Life article All hands on deck by Camille M. Steber and Kimberly Garland Campbell.
+This March-April 2017 Crops & Soils Magazine article, "Avoiding problems in wheat with low Falling Numbers", by Camille Steber, provides general information about managing falling numbers.
+This August 2016 Washington State University Extension article, entitled "Managing the Risk of Low Falling Numbers in Wheat" answers frequently asked questions about falling numbers in wheat production.
 Some additional information can be found in the Wheat Life article Preventing those falling number blues from 2013, and the Wheat Life article Falling numbers: research strategies to stay out of the red from 2014, by Camille M. Steber, Arron H. Carter and Michael Pumphrey.

-Washington Grain Commission projects 7599 and 7336 provided funding for falling numbers testing of the entire WSU Cereal Variety Trials in 2013 and 2014.
-Washington Grain Commission project 5389 and the USDA-ARS provided funding for falling numbers testing of a portion of the 2015 variety trial.
-Falling number data for 2016 are being funded in part by USDA-ARS and the Washington Grain Commission project 5389.
+Washington Grain Commission projects 7599 and 7336 provided funding for falling numbers testing of the entire WSU Cereal Variety Trial in 2013 and 2014.
+Washington Grain Commission project 5389, 5333, and the USDA-ARS provided funding for falling numbers testing of a portion of the 2015, 2017, and 2017 variety trial.
 It should be noted that the main goal of projects 7599 and 5389 is to select for genetic material with robust falling numbers within the spring and winter wheat breeding programs.
-Thus, many breeding and mapping lines are being tested for falling numbers, LMA, and preharvest sprouting susceptibility.
+Thus many breeding and mapping lines are being tested for falling numbers, LMA, and preharvest sprouting susceptibility.
 These data do not appear on this website.

 The principal investigators of the Washington Grain Commission funded projects are Camille M. Steber (USDA-ARS), Michael O. Pumphrey (WSU), and Arron H. Carter (WSU).
 Major collaborators include Ryan Higgenbotham (WSU Cereal Variety Trial), Kimberly Garland Campbell (USDA-ARS), Craig Morris (USDA-ARS), and Douglas Engle (USDA-ARS).
-The technician obtaining the falling numbers data were Tracy Harris (USDA-ARS), Xavian Thompson (WSU, project 7336) and Allie Druffel (WSU).
-They were assisted by Rehana Parveen (WSU), Robert DeMacon (WSU), Carissa Corrigan (WSU undergraduate student), Kristofor Ludvigson (WSU undergraduate student), and Rylee Suhadolnik (WSU undergraduate student).
-WSU graduate students working on other aspects of the project have included Shantel Martinez, Keiko Tuttle, and Stephanie Sjoberg.
-Camille M. Steber maintains this website.
+The lead technician obtaining the falling numbers data is Tracy Harris (USDA-ARS).
+She was assisted by Rehana Parveen, Xavian Thompson, Allie Druffle, Courtney Broedlow, Samantha Beck, Robert DeMacon, Carissa Corrigan, Kristofor Ludvigson, and Rylee Suhadolnik.
+WSU graduate students working on other aspects of the project have included Shantel Martinez, Keiko Tuttle, Stephanie Sjoberg, and Chloe Chang Liu.